g-onelli/HW4-345/Hw5/README.md

 **Implementation**
 1. What was most helpful about implementing, testing, and integration in your bot project?
+I think the most helpful aspect was the way it improved merging and avoided conflict in the code.
+By pulling more often to ensure the newest code was being used and committing more often than I normally would commit, it was easier to work on the code itself.
+I was less worried about my new features not working and having to manually resolve conflicts in the code.

 2. What was most difficult?
 What would you do differently?
 I think the most difficult part of this project segment was testing the bot components.
 Part of this came from unfamiliarity with the languages and programs,